nusenu/ContactInfo-Information-Sharing-Specification/README.md

 - make tor t-shirt delivery easier since contact information is potentially already verified
 - increase the ability to detect undeclared relay groups / make hiding relay groups harder
 - make hosting costs visible
-- potentially detect relay operators impersonating other operators by using their email address
+- potentially detect relay operators impersonating other operators by using their contact information
 - allow the automatic attribution and verification that a relay is really operated by a given entity